A Guide to Allowance for Doubtful Accounts: Definition, Examples, and Calculation Methods

 When should you use this method?
 The customer risk classification method works best if you have a small and stable customer base following similar credit cycles.
 If your customer base grows, consider adopting one of the previous methods since they'll be easier to implement.

-How to record allowance for doubtful accounts journal entries
+How to record an allowance for doubtful accounts journal entry

 Recording allowance for doubtful accounts under the correct journal entries is just as important as calculating it correctly.
 AFDA is paired with bad debt expense in your books.
 That means, you must debit the latter when you record AFDA.
 You will deduct AFDA from the overall AR balance when calculating the total asset value of AR on your balance sheet.